Join the Exclusive Few to Explore the White Continent by Private Expedition Yacht

 After introductions and a safety orientation, the Australis

-Days 4–12: Sailing and Camping on the Antarctic Peninsula
+Days 4–12: Cruising and Camping on the Antarctic Peninsula

 Every day holds something different.
 While at times we are struck by the depth of the silence, other times we're amidst a cacophony of squawking penguins, honking seals and crackling ice.
 With our special permit from the National Science Foundation, we have the option to camp for up to three nights, weather and local conditions permitting, on deserted beaches, sharing the solitude only with the legions of wildlife.
 There are few places on the planet where the natural world feels more intact, while we have never felt smaller.